 pastures to arable production to increase home production of staple foods such as wheat, oats and potatoes.
 Labour shortages were addressed using the Women’s Land Army (WLA) and prisoners of war and any area that could be turned over to food production was used; allotments, back gardens, cricket pitches, even the gardens at Buckingham Palace – you name it!

 In May 1917, the Food Controller encouraged local authorities to set up National Kitchens and Restaurants, where ostensibly healthy, nourishing and properly prepared food was served at cost, using food, fuel and labour effectively.
 The women who volunteered to run the kitchens described their work as ‘canteening’.
-The first National Kitchen was opened by Queen Mary in London in May 1921 and by late 1918 there were 363 kitchens nationwide.
+The first National Kitchen was opened by Queen Mary in London on 21 May 1917 and by late 1918 there were 363 kitchens nationwide.

 Despite all these efforts something more radical was needed as food supplies were seriously depleted as a result of the German U-Boat blockade.
 Controlled prices were introduced by the new Food Controller, Lord Rhondda, in July 1917, fixing the prices of essential foods of which the supply could be controlled.
 This work was decentralised to local food control committees who were to enforce the Food Controller’s Orders, register the retailers of various foodstuffs, recommend necessary variations in the scale of retail prices and to continue and develop food economy campaigns.
 Alongside this, the committees also had to administer a new scheme of sugar distribution when sugar became the first item to be rationed in January.
 By the end of April meat, butter, cheese, milk and margarine had also been added to the list.
 Ration books were issued to households in July 1918 and everyone had to register with a local butcher and grocer.
 The scheme continued after the war: meat was rationed until 1919 and rationing didn’t finally end until 1920.